pgdurand/BeeDeeM/README.md

 *BeeDeeM* is a general purpose **B**ioinformatics **D**atabank **M**anager.

-It provides a suite of command-line and UI softwares to install and use major sequence databanks and biological classifications.
-It is the ideal companion of the [NCBI BLAST suite of softwares](https://pgdurand.gitbooks.io/beedeem/test_install.html#run-a-blast-search) and [PLAST](https://plast.inria.fr/), as well as tools such as [ORSON](https://github.com/ifremer-bioinformatics/orson) annotation pipeline, [BLAST Viewer](https://github.com/pgdurand/BlastViewer) platform.
+It provides a suite of command-line and UI softwares to manage and use major sequence databanks and biological classifications.
+It is the ideal companion of the [NCBI BLAST suite of softwares](https://pgdurand.gitbooks.io/beedeem/test_install.html#run-a-blast-search) and [PLAST](https://plast.inria.fr/), as well as tools such as [ORSON](https://gitlab.ifremer.fr/bioinfo/workflows/orson) annotation pipeline, [BLAST Viewer](https://github.com/pgdurand/BlastViewer) platform.

 ## Main features